On the o-minimal Hilbert's fifth problem

 (2) By $H^n_Z(X;\ZZ_X)^{\, \vee }\simeq \ZZ$ and the dual $H^n_{Z}(f(Y);\ZZ_X)^{\, \vee } \stackrel{}{\cong} H^n_Z(X;\ZZ_X)^{\, \vee }$ of the excision, the composition must take $\zeta_{f^{-1}(Z)}$ to $\pm \zeta_Z$. \\

-\begin{lem} Let $X$ and $Y$ be definably locally compact, $\bJ$-bounded manifolds of positive dimension $n$ which are orientable.
+\begin{lem} Let $X$ and $Y$ be definable manifolds of positive dimension $n$ on which $c$ is a family of definably normal supports and are orientable.
 Suppose that $X$ is definably compact.
 Let $f: Y\to X$ be a definable continuous map.
 Let $Z\subset Z_1$ be definably compact nonempty subsets of $X$ such that $Z$ is definably connected and $f^{-1}(Z)$ and $f^{-1}(Z_1)$ are definably compact.
 Then,

 takes $\zeta_{f^{-1}(Z_1)}$ into $({\rm deg}_Zf)\,\zeta_{Z_1}.$ Moreover, if $Z_1$ is also definably connected then we have ${\rm deg}_Z\,f={\rm deg}_{Z_1}\,f$. \end{lem}

 \pf Consider the following commutative diagram